supercollider/scvim/README.md

 A word of warning:

-So far this only really works with the combination of macvim
+So far this only really works with the combination of macvim.

 Installation:
 ------------